 The World Center for Birds of Prey is the heartbeat of The Peregrine Fund's education program.
 Situated in one of the most densely populated raptor regions in the world, it is an international destination for 50,000+ people a year.
 Visitors experience raptors up close and personally through live, daily raptor demonstrations and interactions with staff, volunteers, and exhibits that create a deeper understanding of these incredible birds and our role in conserving them for future generations.

-leffrey L. Armstron

 We're influencing people's attitudes, emotions, knowledge, and behaviors about raptors and wild places....

-7,000+ guests come nose-to-beak with raptors, hawks, falcons, and owls as they swoop just inches overhead at Fall Flights, an annual sold-out event that's become a family tradition for visitors throughout the region.

-The Center provides free school tours for more than 5,000 students annually engaging students in STEM learning that focuses on the scientific method through the lens of The Peregrine Fund's global conservation projects.
+The World Center for Birds of Prey engages more than 50,000 people annually, and has become a top-rated attraction in Idaho.
+Over 7,000 guests come nose-to-beak with hawks, falcons, and owls that swoop inches overhead during Fall Flights, an annual soldout event and family tradition for visitors throughout the region.
+The Center provides free school tours for more than 4,000 students annually, engaging students in STEM learning focused on the scientific method through the lens of our global conservation projects.
+Teachers rate our program 4.9 out of 5 for overall satisfaction.
+In 2018, 145 volunteers contributed more than 11,000 hours of service, valued at over \$242,000.
+Center programming would not be possible without generous community support from Laura Moore Cunningham Foundation, Idaho Power, Albertsons, U.S. Bank, and other generous individuals and businesses.

-The travel website Trip Advisor ranks our visitor center as number two in the top 130 'things to do' in Boise, and USA Today rated it as the top attraction in Idaho.

-Center programming would not be possible without generous community support from: Laura Moore Cunningham Foundation, Idaho Power, Albertsons, U.S. Bank, and other generous individuals and businesses.
 The Peregrine Fund's vision is to create a world where birds of prey are valued by all humans.
 Our Visitor Center serves as the foundation for empowering guests to save raptors and find solutions that protect wild places we all need for survival.
 At the World Center for Birds of Prey, visitors come nose-to-beak with raptors from around the world while learning about conservation work The Peregrine Fund leads on a global scale to save each species.
 When people have the opportunity to experience one of our avian ambassadors up close, an emotional connection can form that changes attitudes toward conservation in a positive way.
 The recovery story of the Peregrine Falcon is one of the greatest conservation success stories of all time.
 It is a story of people coming together to tackle an environmental problem that affects us all.
 The message is clear we have the power to save species when we work together.
-The World Center for Birds of Prey has shared this empowering message with nearly one million visitors since opening our doors in 1994.
+The World Center for Birds of Prey has shared this empowering message with nearly one million visitors since opening its doors in 1994.

-As we approach our 50th anniversary in 2020, The Peregrine Fund has renewed our commitment to education and public engagement.
-The World Center for Birds of Prey is expanding our footprint to showcase our international conservation work in partnership with local communities and increase exposure to native raptors and conservation efforts that promote coexistence between humans and the natural world, with wise stewardship of the land.

-To learn more about our educational expansion, please contact Heather Meuleman, Campaign Director, at hmeuleman@peregrinefund.org or 208.362-2840.
+As we approach our 50th anniversary in 2020, The Peregrine Fund has renewed its commitment to education and public engagement.
+The World Center for Birds of Prey is expanding its footprint to showcase our international conservation work in partnership with local communities and increase exposure to native raptors and conservation efforts that promote coexistence between humans and the natural world, with wise stewardship of the land.
+To learn more about our educational expansion, please contact Heather Meuleman, Campaign Director, at hmeuleman@peregrinefund.org or 208.362-8240.
+01/2019 Global Engagement

-Global Engagement